 Donald Miller puts it this way: “People can’t live without a story, without a role to play.”

-Recently over dinner with my family, Aziz came up in conversation.
+Recently over dinner with our family, Aziz came up in conversation.
 He’s a boy in Burkina Faso we sponsor through Compassion International.
 When we’ve sent him extra money in the past, he has sent back pictures of what he did with the money.
 One shows him with soap he bought for his family.
 Another time he bought extra rice.

 My wife, Jude, mentioned that Aziz has a birthday coming up and one of our kids was quick to suggest that we all chip in to send him some extra money.
 They were all genuinely excited about contributing to the cause.

 We’re not funding an orphanage (at least, not this year!).
 We’re just sending some money to one young boy who has so much less than we have.
 But it’s a good step, a very tangible way we can work as a family to invest in something larger than ourselves.